 When one of us got a promotion, our mortgage payment was increased to reflect the entirety of the raise.
 When we got one time payments for overtime worked or we sold no longer needed items for the house, that money went directly into a separate savings account to put towards our annual lump sum payment.

-It was important to not only max out our payments, but to make lump sum payments as early as we could.
+It was important for us to not only max out our weekly payments, but to make lump sum payments as early as we could.
 Why?
 Those lump sum payments were what was going to take us from a 9 year pay off date, to a 7 year pay off date.

 Now a lot of people would argue that they would rather have the money accessible, because if we had been half-way through this process and one or both of us lost our jobs, or we had a significant emergency for which we required cash on hand, no matter how much we might have paid down that mortgage we would still be stuck making the base payment each week.

-It opened our eyes to just how creative, motivated and disciplined we could be when we were working towards a common goal.
+It also opened our eyes to just how creative, motivated and disciplined we could be when we were working towards a common goal.
 Without experiencing all this first-hand, I don’t think either of us would have ever felt comfortable when faced with the decision of retirement.